 Then, enter the input box as the calculator asks and calculate it by clicking the calculate

 If the user wants to average down the price of more than two stock prices, then the user can add more sections.

 For example, if you brought 100 stocks of company A rate of $10 per stock and bought 200 stocks

 stock, and so on.

-In the first case, 100 multiply with 10 and get $1000; in the second case, 200 multiply with 15 and call $3000, and so on.
+In the first case, 100 multiplied by ten and get $1000; in the second case, 200 multiplied by 15 and get $3000.

-The total number of stocks be 300, and the total amount is $4000.
-Divide $4000 by 300 and get $13.33 as the average price of the share.
+The total number of stocks is 300, and the total is $4000.
+Divide $4000 by 300 and get $13.33 as the share's average price.